DianYouChen/DLRA/README.md

 ## The DeepQPF-PONI Model Codebase

-This repository presents the contents of the DeepQPF-PONI model, which is trained with rain rate (mm/h), radar reflectivity (dBZ), and heterogeneous weather data.
-The model input incorporates QPESUMS rain rate, column value (CV), and environment variables from ERA5.
+This repository contains the DeepQPF-PONI model, trained with _rain rate (mm/h)_, _radar reflectivity (dBZ)_, and _heterogeneous weather data_.
+The model input incorporates _QPESUMS rain rate_, _column value (CV)_, and environment variables from _ERA5_.
-This model predicts accumulated hourly rainfall at a lead time of three hours.
+It is designed to predict accumulated hourly rainfall with a lead time of three hours.

 ### How to build the environment
 ``` python=1